-Before joining William & Mary, Reveley practiced law for many years at Hunton & Williams, specializing in energy matters, especially those involving commercial nuclear power.
+Before joining William & Mary, Reveley practiced law for many years at Hunton & Williams, specializing in energy matters, specifically involving commercial nuclear power.
 He was the managing partner of the firm for nine years.
 Reveley has also spent a significant amount of time on non-profit organizations, serving on many education and cultural boards, including those of Princeton University (where he is a trustee emeritus), Union Theological Seminary in Virginia, St. Christopher's School, the Andrew W. Mellon Foundation, JSTOR, the Carnegie Endowment for International Peace, the Virginia Museum of Fine Arts, the Virginia Historical Society, the Virginia Foundation for the Humanities, the Richmond Symphony, and the Presbyterian Church (USA) Foundation.

-30.00 Linear Feet
+30.00 Linear Feet (30 Paige boxes)

 Acc.
+2010.425 was transferred to the SCRC by the donor via Facilities Management on August 4, 2010.
+Acc.
 2020.007 was transferred to the SCRC by the donor on January 17, 2020.